ncpacu/ncpacu.github.io/docs/_pages/testing.md

 Back to [[Playground]]

-This is a page intended to test the rendering compatibility of markdown compilers and styling.
-Note that syntax for the non-standard [[Obsidian]] markdown is included.
-Note that some code copied from Obsidian Help.
+This is a page intended to test the rendering compatibility of markdown compilers and the styling of the result thereof.
+Note that syntax for the non-standard [[Obsidian]] markdown is included; some markdown code segments are copied from Obsidian Help.

 If you see anything that look ugly, something is probably broken.